 Within the greater group we had the opportunity to transform a number of conflicted teams.
 These were not office conflicts – although the program works equally well in any toxic team.
 The teams that we worked with highly stressed and again it took us a mere 24 hours, over three days to guide them to remove the team conflicts.
 And they are still going well, now.

-Visit our site to get a copy of my eBook – Workplace and Team Conflict Resolution Strategies.
+Contact us copy of my eBook – Workplace and Team Conflict Resolution Strategies.